Electric Cars: The Ultimate Guide

 How much are maintenance costs for electric cars?

 The Energy Saving Trust claim that as electric cars have less parts, they should in theory be cheaper to repair.
 However, this is often not the case as many mechanics and engineers simply aren’t trained and don’t have the necessary knowledge required to repair an electric vehicle.

 It is for this reason, as well as the fact that the technology is moving forward so quickly, that electric vehicles can often work out to be more expensive to maintain.

-How much do charging stations for electric cars cost and are they cheaper than petrol/diesel?
+How much do charging stations for electric cars cost?
+Calculate electric car charging costs.

 Going electric will save most car owners a lot of money on fuel costs.